MicrosoftDocs/microsoft-365-community/Community/working-with-modern-clientside-pages-using-pnp-powershell.md

 ![pnp](media/working-with-modern-clientside-pages-using-pnp-powershell/pnp07.png)

-Above is the techniques I use when I want to work with specific pages.
+Above is the technique I use when I want to work with specific pages.
 When I want to provision SharePoint sites with a certain configuration and pages, normally I combine the above with PnP Provisioning template commands.

 Firstly I will create an export of all pages from my template site.